-PATROL SUPPORT COMMAND
+SUPPORT SERVICES COMMAND

-The Patrol Support Command reports to the executive assistant chief of Field & Support Operations.
+The Support Services Command reports to the executive assistant chief of Field & Support Operations.
 It is responsible for ensuring the effective and efficient operation and use of resources by its divisions, including delegation of work assignments and verifying assignments are properly completed.
 The command is also responsible for reviewing the written policy directives, performance reviews, and audits from each division's operation prior to being forwarded to the Chief of Police.

-The Patrol Support Command is managed by an assistant chief.
-In addition to coordinating the activities of the Fleet Unit, which is responsible for managing the department's rolling stock, the assistant chief oversees the commanders responsible for the four divisions described on the pages that follow.
+The Support Services Command is managed by an assistant chief.
+In addition to coordinating the activities of the Fleet Unit, and the Joint Processing Center Unit.
+The assistant chief oversees the commanders responsible for the four divisions described on the pages that follow.